NoahLobbe/AutoCollager/README.md

 - `x` is the major number, which increases when a feature is added
 - `y` is the update number, increases when a fix has been issued or it has been re-written to optimise or clean up code

+Current version is always `AutoCollager`, and past versions are in `SS`.

 ### Version 1
 very rough quick version